Tsumikiri/cf-query-to-datatable/README.md

 <cfset dataTable = QueryToDataTable(qMyQuery, "Label1,Label2")>
 ```
 ## Requirements
 Tested on ColdFusion 11 with queries from a MySQL database.
-However, the code could easily be extended for other databases by updating the typeMap structure (around line 3).
+However, the code could easily be extended for other databases by updating the `typeMap` object (around line 3).